BenTheElder/site/content/posts/automata.md

 In the top right of the demo we have a <a href="http://conwaylife.com/w/index.php?title=Beacon">beacon</a> and <a href="http://conwaylife.com/w/index.php?title=Blinker">blinker</a>, both stable patterns (<a href="http://conwaylife.com/wiki/Oscillator">oscillators</a>) that will repeat endlessly between their two states.
 Below these you there is a <a href="http://conwaylife.com/wiki/Monogram">monogram</a> (another oscillator).
 In the bottom left is a <a href="http://conwaylife.com/wiki/Pentadecathlon">pentadecathlon</a>.
 Across the top starting from the top left you can see the <a href="http://conwaylife.com/wiki/Gosper%27s_glider_gun">Gosper's Glider Gun</a>
- a particularly interesting pattern that generates <a href="http://conwaylife.com/wiki/Glider">gliders</a>, small repetitve patterns that 'glide' across the grid.
+ a particularly interesting pattern that generates <a href="http://conwaylife.com/wiki/Glider">gliders</a>, small repetitive patterns that 'glide' across the grid.

 NOTE: The colors in this demo are inverted from the standard style for